wavevision/nette-webpack/README.md

 Should you need it, you can inject and use following services to further customize your setup:

 - [`WebpackParameters`](./src/NetteWebpack/WebpackParameters.php) – provides basic parameters to work with the extension
+- [`FormatAssetName`](./src/NetteWebpack/FormatAssetName.php) – formats and resolves asset URL based on provided name
-- [`FormatChunkName`](./src/NetteWebpack/FormatChunkName.php) – formats asset chunk names for specific content types and resolves their URL
+- [`FormatChunkName`](./src/NetteWebpack/FormatChunkName.php) – formats chunk names for specific content types and resolves their URL

 ### Webpack helper